AckerlyXu/heima/articles/sql-data-warehouse/sql-data-warehouse-authentication.md

 - Specify the default database when registering your server with the SQL Server Object Explorer in SSDT, SSMS, or in your application connection string.
 For example, include the InitialCatalog parameter for an ODBC connection.
 - Highlight the user database before creating a session in SSDT.

+> [!NOTE]
-> [AZURE.NOTE] The Transact-SQL statement **USE MyDatabase;** is not supported for changing the database for a connection.
+> The Transact-SQL statement **USE MyDatabase;** is not supported for changing the database for a connection.
 For guidance connecting to SQL Data Warehouse with SSDT, refer to the [Query with Visual Studio][] article.

 ## Azure Active Directory (AAD) authentication